 The psychology of why people buy things

-If you’ve ever eaten a donut while on a diet then you know that not all human decision making is rational. – But even if purchasing behaviour is irrational, it’s still predictable.
-That’s why I’ve drawn from behavioural economics and choice psychology to rebuild the value proposition canvas.
-Modelling human behaviour and decision making is a rich an diverse field of study.
-You can read more about how people make decisions in books such as Nudge, Predictably Irrational and Influence.
-Personally, I’ve drawn my models from the field of cognitive psychology and behavioural economics.
+If you’ve ever eaten a doughnut while on a diet then you know that not all human decision making is fully rational. – But even if purchasing behaviour is irrational, it’s still predictable.
+That’s why I’ve drawn from behavioural economics and choice psychology to rebuild my own take on a value proposition canvas.
+Modelling human behaviour and decision making is a rich and diverse field of study.
+You can read more about how people make decisions and why they do what they do in books such as Nudge, Predictably Irrational, and Thinking Fast And Slow.
+Personally, I’ve drawn my models for the canvas mainly from the fields of cognitive psychology and behavioural economics.

 A new value proposition canvas template

 I’ve created a canvas to guide startups into examining the human experience of their customers.
-This canvas contains questions and sections that manoeuvre users of the canvas into thinking through the customer experience.
+This canvas contains questions and sections that manoeuvre users of the canvas into thinking through the end-customer experience.

-The new product section uses the widely accepted marketing syntax of features and benefits with the addition of experience (from design thinking and UX).
-The product understanding sections include:
+The new product section of the canvas uses the widely accepted marketing syntax of features and benefits with the addition of a box for “experience” (taking from the fields of design thinking and UX architecture).
+The product understanding section includes:

 - Experience – The product experience is the way that owning your product makes the customer feel.
 It’s the sum total of the combined features and benefits.
-Product epxierence is different to features and benefits because it’s more about the emotional reasons why people buy your product.
+Product experience is different to features and benefits because it’s more about the emotional reasons why people buy your product and what it means for them in their own lives.
 The product experience is the kernel that will help identify the market positioning and brand essence that is usually built out of the value proposition.

-The customer section draws on nuero-lingusitic programming and psychology research into motivation.
+The customer section draws on nuero-lingusitic programming and psychology research into motivation and choice architecture.
 It focuses less on “pains” and “gains” because people can be motivated by both pains and gains in different ways.
 The customer empathy sections include:

 - Wants – The emotional drivers of decision making are things that we want to be, do or have.
 Our wants are usually conscious (but aspirational) thoughts about how we’d like to improve our lives.
 They sometimes seem like daydreams but they can be powerful motivators of action.
 The wants speak more to the pull of our hearts and our emotions.
 I may need a car to get from A to B, but I want a BMW.